Executive Committee: | manages the business of the Association |

 Past President

 The Trips Director represents the Coordinators Council on the Executive.
-Duties include:- check that coordinators have posted their trips adequately to members;
+Duties include:

 - call a Coordinators Council meeting at least once a year;